YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 As we can tested from configureation of the two ec2 instance created with auto scalling group are always running even after  we terminate/stop them.
 This leades to resource wastage specially for big applications it may cost a lot.<br/>

-Therfore, In order to save resources after we finish our task we decided to terminate manually as follows
+Therfore, in order to save aws resources after we finish our task we decided to terminate manually as follows
-1. From the auto scalling group, we suspeded the **web-server-auto-scaling-group** to save aws resource.
+1. From the auto scalling group, we suspeded the **web-server-auto-scaling-group**
-2. Also we decided to **detach** the individual ec2 instance from the auto scaling group we created.
+2. Also we **detach** the individual Ec2 instance from the their auto scaling group

 ## Q615.
 Create a piece of code (Python or bash) to reproduce the above steps required to launch a new set of web servers with a load balancer.
 Start using the AMI that you have already created.